 Committed Democrats and liberal-leaning interest groups are facing a reality in which any policy gains they achieve are going to come through the profligate use of executive authority, and Clinton is almost uniquely suited to deliver the goods.
 More than almost anyone else around, she knows where the levers of power lie, and she is comfortable pulling them, procedural niceties be damned. … She truly is the perfect leader for America's moment of permanent constitutional crisis: a person who cares more about results than process, who cares more about winning the battle than being well-liked, and a person who believes in asking what she can get away with rather than what would look best.

-For Yglesias, the right ends legitimate any means in the domestic political “battle,” even operating in “legal gray areas.”
+For Yglesias, the right ends justify any means in the domestic political “battle,” even operating in “legal gray areas.”
 Throughout his article, Yglesias indicates no specific wrongs committed by Clinton’s political opponents.
 The only “just cause” he presents is the fact that “Democrats have almost no chance of securing a majority in the US Senate and even worse odds of securing a majority in the House.”
 Maintaining a favorable balance of power for his political party is all the reason he needs.

 This is a clear example of domestic political realism.
 Far from abiding by the restrictions laid out by the just war tradition, Clinton (at least as understood by Yglesias) is comfortable engaging in warlike behavior merely to advance her own security.
 It is true that Yglesias does not mention physical force, but when applying metaphors of war to domestic politics, we may say that ignoring so-called “procedural niceties” and using “profligate … executive authority” to coerce other citizens is the moral equivalent of violence.
-Certainly such actions wound our political institutions and can damage the social fabric, and they should not be taken lightly.
+Certainly such actions damage our political institutions as well as the social fabric, and they should not be taken lightly.

 My intention here is not to evaluate the accuracy of Yglesias’s characterization of Clinton, nor is it to accuse the political left alone of being particularly realist.
 I believe realism (or what often goes by the name “power politics”) is prevalent on the right as well.
 Rather, I want to point out the incongruity between how most Americans think about wars on foreign shores and how they view the political battles in Washington, D.C.
-If we believe the just war tradition is a superior moral framework to realism, perhaps we should apply it consistently to both physical and political conflict.
+If we believe the just war tradition is a superior moral framework to realism, perhaps we should practice it consistently in both physical and political conflict.
 This would mean not allowing ourselves to excuse the initiation of warlike behavior unless the enemy party has committed a genuine wrong, one that we can point to as deserving of a violent reaction.
-Otherwise we would be condoning the use of force merely to advance our own party’s security, and that is unacceptable.
+Otherwise we would be condoning the use of “force” merely to advance our own party’s security, and that is unacceptable.